kalyanraj03/MQTT_VULNERABILITIES/README.md

 Common Vulnerabilities:

-1. Authentication - The Authentication.py checks the communication between clients happening with Password or not.
+1. Open ports - open_ports.py will checks the open ports for MQTT
+2. Authentication and Encryption - Auth_reaaltime.py checks the Authentication and Encryption of the MQTT packets.